Marriage and civil partnership ceremonies are suspended until further notice.

 Email us at firstname.lastname@example.org

 Once you have booked your ceremony with both the venue and the Registrars for the district where the ceremony is to take place you will need to complete the legal preliminaries of giving “Notice of Marriage/Civil Partnership”.
 If both of you are a British or EEA national your “Notices” must be given at the register office for the district where you each live.
 “Notice of Marriage/Civil Partnership” must be given in person, by appointment only.

 If you have chosen your venue, but have not yet set a date for your ceremony, “Notice of Marriage/Civil Partnership” may be given, provided that the ceremony will take place within 1 calendar year of “Notice” being given.
 The date and time for the ceremony may be booked later, but will be subject to availability.

-If one or both of you does not hold a British or EEA passport you will both need to give your Notice of Marriage at a Designated Register Office.
+If one or both of you does not hold a British or EEA passport you will both need to give your Notice of Marriage or civil partnership at a Designated Register Office.
 Bedford is not a Designated Register Office.

 A Civil Ceremony is, by law, non-religious therefore no religious content whatsoever is permitted.